alkoclick/alkoclick.github.io/words/Enchanted Objects.md

 The Google search for "Enchanted Objects" is polluted by some internet-of-things project some MIT guy did a few years ago.
 Yet I distinctly remember coming across this concept somewhere else in writing.
 I believe it was in some social network where someone mentioned these words and linked to external references about some author or journalist introducing the concept.

+---

+On [2023-05-13](../../2023-05-13.md), in the beach of Donostia-San Sebastian, I baptised the monkey in the Atlantic water.
+My partner, now officially the monkey's godmother, decided on the name "Sebastian".

 ## Open Questions